webitube/UnityCapture/README.md

 ## Output Device Configuration

+In your receiving application mainly two settings are of relevance.
+Depending on the application, the settings might be named different or not available at all in which case it will fall back to a default.
+ - Resolution: Set this to match the rendering resolution in Unity
+ - Video Format: Set this to ARGB if you want to capture the alpha channel (transparency).
+Other settings like FPS, color space or buffering are irrelevant as the output from Unity controls these parameters.

-There are four settings in the configuration panel offered by the capture device.
-Some applications like OBS allow you to access these settings with a 'Configure Video' button, other applications like web browsers don't.
+There are four additional settings in the configuration panel offered by the capture device.
+Some applications like OBS allow you to access these settings with a 'Configure Video' button, other applications like web browsers might not.

 These settings control what will be displayed in the output in case of an error:
 - 'Resolution mismatch': When resizing in the Unity behavior is disabled and the capture output and the rendering resolutions don't match.